juissi999/gym_session/README.md

 TODO:

-* Test runs to see how the muscle groups are balanced if e.g. 100 000 sessions are simulated
+- Test runs to see how the muscle groups are balanced if e.g. 100 000 sessions are simulated
-* Real database with a source for muscles
+- Real database with a source for muscles
-* Unit tests, this software is for real training use so it needs to work.
+- Unit tests, this software is for real training use so it needs to work.

 ## Technologies used

-* css
+- css
-* html
+- html
-* cookies
+- ES6 JavaScript
-* npm
+- cookies
-* webpack
+- npm
-* jQuery
+- webpack
-* D3.js
+- D3.js